rajeshm7910/apigee-hybrid-templates/README.md

-# apigee-hybrid-gcp
+# apigee-hyrbid-gcp

-This project allows you to install apigee hybrid runtime in Google Cloud Platform using GCP's deployment manager.
+This project allows you to install apigee hybid runtime in Google Cloud Platform using GCP's deployment manager.

+This template will do following
+- Create kubernets clusters
+- Create service accounts and assign right roles
+- Install hybrid runtime
+- Post install setup like adding synchronizer and mart end points.

 ## Prerequisite